How to apply

 There are also many other scholarships and bursaries you will be eligible for as a current student as you progress through your study.

-If you're planning to move to Melbourne for your studies, check if you're eligible for a place through the Melbourne Accommodation Program offering student beds in partner accommodation close to campus.
+If you're planning to move to Melbourne for your studies, check if you're eligible for University Accommodation, offering student beds in partner accommodation close to campus.

 Other accommodation options